jdonohue44/Mayah-Design-Tech-Assessment/README.md

 Thank you for your interest in joining our team!

 This coding exercise is designed to assess your full-stack engineering skills, systems thinking, and your ability to build robust, scalable web applications.
-The core stack of this project is: (1) React JS frontent, (2) Java Sprint Boot backend server, (3) Docker build tools.
+The core stack for this project includes a React frontend and a Java Spring Boot backend.

+Please begin by forking this repository.
+Do not make changes directly to the original repository.
+All work should be done in your own fork.

+---

 ## Prerequisites
-- Java 11+
-- Docker & Docker Compose
-- Node.js & npm

-### Verify:
+Please ensure the following are installed and available in your terminal:

 ```

 java -version       # should report “11.x”
 mvn -version        # Apache Maven x.x.x
 docker -v           # Docker version x.x.x